pishoyg/coptic/README.md

    the data to Drive.
 Include your Drive credentials and local paths and the like.**

+1. **Find / design a software to help users record their pronunciations.**

+1. Find / design a software to help users gather images.

 1. Document the content of `secrets.sh`.
 Make it possible for someone to take over.